Chapter 3:

 “Most players climb the boring way.
 Grinding mobs.
 Stacking stats.
 Hiding behind numbers.
 But you—” He leaned in, eyes gleaming.

-“You adapt.
-You didn’t kill the Direfang, but you lived.
-That’s scarier than killing it.”
+“You adapt!
+You didn’t kill the Hell-Bear, but you lived.
+That’s scarier than killing it!”

 +++++++

-They slipped into the ruined outskirts, half-collapsed walls and overgrown streets shielding them from curious eyes.
-Perched on a broken pillar, Ren explained.
+They slipped into the ruined outskirts, where half-collapsed walls and overgrown streets hid them from prying eyes.
+Perching on a broken pillar, Ren finally began to explain.

 Guilds ruled the districts.
 Elites hoarded resources.
 Anyone labeled “abnormal” was either recruited… or erased.